-This is a Vienna wine tour through a less-famous part of the city, on the northern edge.
+This is a Vienna wine walk through a less-famous part of the city, on the northern edge.
 This district of Floridsdorf is off-the-map, unexplored, romantic, lost, non-commercial, less-expensive and less-touristy than other wine districts.
 Maybe the real Wien?
 Let’s find out.

 Vienna is located where it is, because of the Romans – Vindobona.
 And they brought with them a valuable culture which the Viennese have embraced, and improved: wine.
-This is the ONLY capital city in world with significant wine production.
+This is the ONLY capital city in the world with significant wine production.

-It seems Vienna wine is mostly grown on lovely rolling hills, most famously Nussdorf and Grinzing, but also Ottakring and Favoriten produce significant quantities of wine.
+It seems Vienna wine is mostly grown on lovely rolling hills, most famously Nussdorf and Grinzing, but Ottakring and Favoriten also produce significant quantities of wine.
 Plus Stammersdorf and Strebersdorf, as we will discover.

 This walk is a reminder that Vienna is a very green city, with 49% of its area being either trees, parks, gardens, forests or rivers.
 13% of its territory is agricultural, and this city produces more food per m2 than any other federal region of Austria.
-To understand how central wine is to Vienna identity, just think about a city with the same mayor for 24 years – continually re-elected, and yet for many people, whenever his name is mentioned, they will make a joke about a spritzer – and he recently had surgery on his kidney.
+To understand how central wine is to Vienna identity, just think about a city with the same mayor for 24 years – continually re-elected, and yet for many people, whenever his name is mentioned, they will make a joke about a Spritzer – and he recently had surgery on his kidney.
 In that quarter century, Vienna transformed itself to become the best city in the world to live.
 Wine and Wien are intimately connected.

 And this is a proper walk, so please bring good shoes for a longer trek.
 For space and place, the walking is more important than the drinking.

 Vienna is never less than half full.
 That means that even in August or December, there are plenty of people available to attend any event.
-And yet the city schedule is focused on big social events in June and September, with little to entertain the populatin in the hot summer months.
+And yet the city schedule is focused on big social events in June and September, with little to entertain the population in the hot summer months.
 People’s diaries are full in June, and empty in July.
 But space and place loves cool Summer moments like Calle Libre (world street art fest, Aug), Popfest (Jul), Afrikatage (Aug) and Impulstanz (Jul/Aug).
-We hope our event can join these landmark summer moments as a distinctive part of each summer in Wien, and a reason to not need to travel to experince the joyous, colourful and distinctive.
+We hope our event can join these landmark summer moments as a distinctive part of each summer in Wien, and a reason to not need to travel to experience the joyous, colourful and distinctive.

 How has Vienna’s relationship with wine evolved?
-The 1985 antifreeze-in-wine discovery was a turning point, pushing the makers into much higher standards.
-It is a sweet irony that Austria has become a leader of European organic farming today largely because of the public backlash to that scandal in which cheeky winemakers used diethylene glycol (antifreeze) instead of a natural glucose sweetener on their grapes, to cut cost.
+The 1985 antifreeze-in-wine discovery was a turning point, pushing makers into much higher standards.
+It is a sweet irony that Austria has become a leader of European organic farming today largely because of the public backlash to that scandal in which cheeky winemakers used diethylene glycol (antifreeze) instead of a natural glucose sweetener on their grapes, to cut costs.
 And even better, the scandal emerged when an Austrian producer tried to claim a tax rebate on the stuff he’d been blending into his wines.